TEALSK12/apcsa-public/curriculum/BCProject.md

 As with all previous projects, your program must be well-written, well-documented, and readable.
 Writing code with good style is always a good idea, but in a project of this size and scope, following style guidelines will help you keep your thoughts organized and make it easier to keep track of your progress, pick up where you left off each day, and find and fix bugs.

 Resources:
 Throughout this course, you have completed a number of small programs that implemented a Pokemon game.
 You now have the opportunity to take these skills and apply them to a new context.
 Be sure to review course resources so that you fully understand how this type of game can be implemented.
-You can alter and change some of the ideas presented in the course in order to facilitate the completion of your own game.
+You can alter and change some of the ideas presented in the course to facilitate the completion of your own game.
 The following are just a few resources that you might want to review:

 * 3.03 – Pokemon and returning values
 * 3.06 Hitpoints and formulas